 Ron was ordained a Deacon in 1950, and an Elder in 1954 from the East Ohio Conference.
 Ron served numerous churches in the East Ohio Conference.
 His first church there was the First United Methodist Church of Tiltonville, Ohio.
 After serving Calvary United Methodist Church in Coshocton, Ohio, for four years, Ron was asked by the Conference to try to former Evangelical United Brethren Church and Calvary Church (which were only a few blocks from each other) together as one congregation.
 After many meetings and much prayer the two congregations were brought together and formed the Park United Methodist Church.
-It was decided to use the Brethren Church as their place of worship since it was the larger and newer of the two congregations together as one, working in the community to bring the unchurched the gospel of the Lord Jesus Christ.
+It was decided to use the Brethren Church as their place of worship since it was the larger and newer of the two churches.
+Ron stayed on six more years helping successfully to bring the two congregations together as one, working in the community to bring the unchurched the gospel of the Lord Jesus Christ.
 In all he served ten years in Coshocton, Ohio.
 Ron's two sons met and married girls from Coshocton.